 The following figure shows the organization of the radar data cube in this software.
 Subsequent sections explain each of the dimensions and which aspect of space-time processing they represent.

-Consider an K-by-1 subvector of the radar data cube along the fast-time axis in the above diagram.
+Consider an K-by-1 subvector of the radar data cube along the fast-time axis in the preceding diagram.
 Each column vector represents a set of complex-valued baseband samples from a single pulse at one array element sampled at the rate.
-This is the highest sampling rate of the system and leads to the designation fast time. should be chosen to avoid aliasing.
-The corresponding sampling interval is given by .
-The fast time dimension is also referred to as the range dimension and the fast time sample intervals, when converted to distance using the signal propagation speed, are often referred to as range bins, or range gates.
+This sampling rate is the highest sampling rate of the system and leads to the designation fast time.
+Choose the sampling rate, , large enough to avoid aliasing.
+The corresponding sampling interval is .
+The fast time dimension is also referred to as the range dimension.
+Fast time sample intervals, when converted to distance using the signal propagation speed, are often referred to as range bins, or range gates.

 Pulse compression is an example of a signal processing operation performed on the fast time samples.
 Another example of signal processing is dechirping.
 In these types of operations, the number of samples in the first dimension of the output can differ from the input.

 Consider each K-by-L submatrix of the radar data cube.
-In each submatrix there are K row vectors with dimension 1-by-L. Each of these row vectors contains complex-valued baseband samples from L different pulses corresponding to the same range bin.
+The submatrix contains K row vectors with dimension 1-by-L. Each of these row vectors contains complex-valued baseband samples from L different pulses from the same range bin.
 There is a K-by-L matrix for each of the N array elements.
 The sampling interval between the L samples is the pulse repetition interval (PRI).
 Typical PRIs are much longer than the fast-time sampling interval.
 Because of the long sampling intervals, samples taken across multiple pulses are referred to as slow time.

 Processing data in the slow-time dimension allows you to estimate the Doppler spectrum at a given range bin.
 In this type of operation, the number of samples in the third dimension of the data cube can change.
-The number of Doppler bins may not be the same as the number of pulses.
+The number of Doppler bins is not necessarily equal to the number of pulses.

 The Nyquist criterion applies equally to the slow-time dimension.
 The reciprocal of the PRI is the pulse repetition frequency (PRF).
 The PRF gives the width of the unambiguous Doppler spectrum.